dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 {% endprettify %}

 Sometimes the invocation occurs as the initializer to a variable declaration.
-If variable is *not* a local then instead of writing the type argument list on the invocation itself, you may put a type annotation on the declaration:
+If the variable is *not* local, then instead of writing the type argument list on the invocation itself, you may put a type annotation on the declaration:

 {:.good}